Palau: Transportation

-Palau International Airport provides scheduled direct flights with Guam (Antonio B. Won Pat International Airport), Manila (Ninoy Aquino International Airport), Brisbane (Brisbane International Airport) and Taipei (Taoyuan International Airport).
+Palau International Airport provides scheduled direct flights with Guam (Antonio B. Won Pat International Airport), Manila (Ninoy Aquino International Airport), Brisbane (Brisbane Airport) and Taipei (Taoyuan International Airport).
 In addition, the states of Angaur and Peleliu have regular service to domestic destinations.

 Air service has at times been spotty.
 Palau Micronesia Air, Asian Spirit and Pacific Flier provided service to the Philippines and other destinations at various times during the 2000s, but all suspended service.
 United Airlines provides near-daily service to and from Guam, and once-weekly service to Yap.
 Korean Air also runs a direct service three times per week to Incheon.
 Two to four times per week, China Airlines flies between Koror and Taipei.

 In May 2024, Nauru Airlines started direct weekly flights to Brisbane, Australia.
 This service was taken over by Qantas in December 2024 operating the “Palau Paradise Express” once a week from Brisbane with a Boeing 737-800.
 The route aims to enhance connectivity in the Pacific and boost tourism, trade, and people-to-people links, with support from the Australian and Palau governments.

 Freight, military, and cruise ships often call at Malaehaka Harbor, on Malakal Island outside Koror.
 The country has no railways, and of the 61 km of highways, only 36 km are paved.
 Driving is on the right, and the speed limit is 40 km/h.
 Taxis are available in Koror.
 They are not metered, and fares are negotiable.
 Transportation between islands mostly relies on private boats and domestic air services.
 However, there are some state-run boats between islands as a cheaper alternative.

 Demographics

-The population of Palau is approximately 21,779 (2023), 73% of whom are native Palauans of mixed Melanesian and Austronesian descent.
+The population of Palau is approximately 21,947 (2025), 73% of whom are native Palauans of mixed Melanesian and Austronesian descent.
 There are many Asian communities within Palau.
 Filipinos form the largest Asian group and second largest ethnic group in the country, dating back to the Spanish colonial period.
 There are significant numbers of Chinese and Koreans.
 There are also smaller numbers of Palauans of mixed or full Japanese ancestry.
 Most Palauans of Asian origin came during the late 20th century with many Chinese, Bangladeshis, and Nepalese coming to Palau as unskilled workers and professionals.
 There are also small numbers of Europeans and Americans.

 Languages

-The official languages of Palau are Palauan and English, except in two states (Sonsorol and Hatohobei) where the local languages, Sonsorolese and Tobian, respectively, along with Palauan, are official.
-Japanese is spoken by some older Palauans, and is an official language in Angaur.
+The official languages of Palau are Palauan and English.
+The indigenous languages (which are Sonsorolese and Tobian) are recognized as national languages.
 Because of the inheritance of the education system from the Republic's time as a trust territory, English is a core subject within the Palauan Education System, with a majority of its population utilizing it as a second language.

 A local dialect influenced by Philippine English is developing.

+Sonsorolese and Tobian are official within their respective states, Sonsorol and Hatohobei;

+the Angaur dialect of Palauan is "the language" of that state.
+Japanese was made an additional official language of Angaur in the 1982 constitution, when some elders still knew the language, but it is no longer spoken.